Get help to pay for your studies

 Yorkville University is approved to participate in the Canada Student Loan program.
 Generally, you must be either a Canadian citizen or landed immigrant to qualify.
 Student loan availability varies from province to province.
 Contact your provincial or territorial student assistance office for specifics and to determine your eligibility for both the federal and provincial student assistance programs:

 - Newfoundland & Labrador

 - Prince Edward Island

-Note: Students residing in the provinces of Quebec and British Columbia are not currently eligible for Canada student loan funding for programs offered via online learning.
+Note: Students residing in the province of Quebec are not currently eligible for Canada student loan funding for programs offered via online learning.